chartjs/Chart.js/docs/docs/axes/cartesian/timeseries.md

 title: Time Series Axis
 ---

 The time series scale extends from the time scale and supports all the same options.
 However, for the time series scale, each data point is spread equidistant.
-Also, the data indices are expected to be unique, sorted, and consistent across datasets.

 ## Example